Junoon (Junoon album)

-Junoon (Urdu: جنون, literal English translation: "obsession/passion") is the debut album of the Pakistani sufi rock band Junoon, released on 30 September 1992.
+Junoon is the debut album of the Pakistani sufi rock band Junoon, released on 30 September 1992.
 It was released by EMI and recorded at the EMI studios in Karachi in 1990.
-The album is produced by founder, songwriter and lead guitarist Salman Ahmad.
-The album contained a total track list of twelve songs with eight tracks being in Urdu language, three tracks in English and one instrumental.
+The album is produced by the band's founder Salman Ahmad.
+The total track list included twelve songs, eight of them in Urdu language, three in English and one instrumental.

 All songs on the album were recorded with Ali Azmat on vocals with the exception of "Khwab" and "Jiyain", which were recorded with Nusrat Hussain on vocals and the track "Jogia" featured female vocals by Fifi Haroon.
 Session player Asad Ahmed featured on bass guitar, on all tracks in the album.

 Junoon's debut album was sponsored by Colgate in promotion of the band and was sold free with every Colgate toothpaste purchase in Pakistan, when released in 1992.